 What Does Google Analytics Do?

-Google analytics measures differents performance aspects of your website, such as
+Google Analytics measures different performance aspects of your website, such as:

 - Users on your website

 - Pages visited